HaavardM/HavissIoT-Server/README.md

 # havissIoT

 This project is just for fun and for learning more about IoT.
+This repository will in the beginning be used just for the purpose of having my code available on all my computers - most code wont work

 Plan:
 - Connect different devices (on different platforms) together using the internet and MQTT.